amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 #### Loga (CH)

-Loga was a Swiss maker of superb technical instruments, including circular and cylindrical slide rules.
+Loga were a Swiss maker of superb technical instruments, including circular and cylindrical slide rules.
 They were founded in the early 20th century.
 Until about the late 19th century, Switzerland was the home of cheap, high-quality craftsmen.
 French, German, and English watch makers relied extensively on the well-trained Swiss labour force to hand-make their high-end watches.
 That was how the modern Swiss watch industry came about.

 ***Loga 30 Tt***—The Swiss craftsmanship is apparent in the Loga 30 Tt, an accurate, sturdy, beautiful, Darmstadt-equivalent circular rule.
 Like other high-end circular rules, the outer portion of the front face is fixed to the frame and the inner portion rotates.
 The frontside cursor bisects the front face that holds double-cycle, stacked $\sqrt{x}$ scale and the usual Darmstadt scales.
 Note that the $\sqrt{x}$ scale is the inverse of the $x^2$ scales ordinarily labelled $A$ and $B$.
 On this slide rule, though, the $C$ and $D$ scales are labelled $A$ and $B$.